sl-lang/sll/docs/sll.md

 # Installation

-Sll can be download from the [GitHub website](https://github.com/sl-lang/sll/releases/latest).
-The primary target operating systems are Windows and POISX.
+Sll can be download from the [GitHub website][installation-from-github] or an [`apt` package][installation-with-apt].
+The primary target operating systems are Windows and Linux.

+## Installation from GitHub

+The latest Sll releases can be found in the [Releases](https://github.com/sl-lang/sll/releases/latest) page on GitHub.

 Sll has the ability to be installed in a folder, or as a standalone executable.
 Here is a list of file names: